 Public attitudes to benefits and benefits claimants

 More generally, there are several different areas of attitudes to benefits that I've written about in one form or another.
-This includes:
+All of these are available via the publications tab, which includes:

-- What policymakers can do in a climate of negative public opinion - see the paper in the Journal of Poverty and Social Justice (2012), under Publications.
+- What policymakers can do in a climate of negative public opinion: aside from the final paper in the benefit myths project, I have an older paper in the Journal of Poverty & Social Justice here.